First-Year Seminars (80S and 89S)

 Instructor: Alicia Jiménez

-A Gentle Introduction to Creating Mobile Apps
+A Gentle Introduction to Mobile App Development

 This course explores the creation of apps for mobile devices.
 Students will learn how to access the world of mobile services and applications as creators, not just consumers.
 They will learn to create entertaining and socially useful apps that can be shared with friends and family.
 In addition to learning to program and how to become better problem solvers, students will also explore the exciting big ideas of computer science from the perspective of mobile computing and its increasingly important effect on society.
 We will utilize MIT’s open source App Inventor 2 visual programming environment which enables even novice student programmers to create powerful mobile applications that interact with the web and with other phones.
+Note: CompSci 89s is for students with no previous programming experience.
+It is a gentle introduction to programming in the context of making your own smartphone apps, and we will learn everything you need to know in class.
+Students who have taken another CS course or have programming experience should consider taking another CS course.

-Instructor: Richard Lucic
+Instructor: Richard A. Lucic

 Richard Lucic, M.S.
 (Stanford University) is an Associate Professor of the Practice and Associate Chair of the Department of Computer Science and Curriculum Director for Information Science and Information Studies.
 His fields of teaching and research interests include web technologies and mobile applications.